Mbed-TLS/TF-PSA-Crypto/docs/architecture/pk-4.md

 There is already a function to wrap a PSA private key in a PK context: `mbedtls_pk_setup_opaque()`.
 The function's name no longer makes sense, since there is no longer a concept of “opaque” PK contexts, and no longer a ”setup“ operation on PK contexts.

-ACTION: rename `mbedtls_pk_setup_opaque()` to `mbedtls_pk_wrap_psa()` and adjust the documentation accordingly.
+ACTION (crypto-opaque): rename `mbedtls_pk_setup_opaque()` to `mbedtls_pk_wrap_psa()` and adjust the documentation accordingly.
 (Updating internal references to “opaque” is out of scope and will be done later: [Update terminology from “opaque” to “wrapped”](#update-terminology-from-opaque-to-wrapped).)
 Prototyped in  [#204](https://github.com/Mbed-TLS/TF-PSA-Crypto/pull/204).

-ACTION: remove mentions of operations other than sign and verify from the documentation.
+ACTION (https://github.com/Mbed-TLS/TF-PSA-Crypto/issues/205): remove mentions of operations other than sign and verify from the documentation.
 Prototyped in  [#204](https://github.com/Mbed-TLS/TF-PSA-Crypto/pull/204).

 The function is somewhat dangerous, since the PK context will silently become invalid if the PSA key is destroyed.
 Experience in 3.x has shown the function to be handy nonetheless, so we shouldn't remove it without clear alternatives.